flare-foundation/songbird-state-connector-protocol/specs/scProtocol/FAQ.md

 This depends on the dApp that uses the State Connector protocol to allow certain actions based on a successful proofs.
 A smart contract that uses attestation proofs should specify which attestation type is required and what data should be provided.
 After the proof is submitted, the contract should use a [verification contract](/specs/attestations/verification-contract.md) for the attestation type to check that the proof is valid and the response can be trusted.
-An implementation of a verification contract can be generated with [Flare Connector Utils](/specs/attestations/cli.md) tool.

 ## How can I implement a dApp that uses proofs for a State Connector system?

 For easier understanding, see an [example attestation verification workflow](/specs/scProtocol/verification-workflow.md).

-## How can I add a new attestation type?\

-There is a standardized [process](/specs/attestations/adding-new-attestation-type.md) of adding new attestation types to the protocol.

 [Home](/README.md)